Avaiga/taipy-doc/docs/manuals/userman/sdm/scenario/index.md

 The `taipy.get_primary()^` method returns the primary scenario of the cycle given as a parameter.

 The `taipy.get_primary_scenarios()^` method returns the primary scenarios for all the existing cycles.
-The list of primary scenarios can be sorted using the parameters:
+The list of primary scenarios can be sorted and filtered using the following parameters:

 - *is_sorted* represents if the output list of scenarios is sorted using the sorting key.
     The default value is False.